 The IMO display categories and viewing groups for S-57 data are carried over into this Annex and include the same feature information for each group as in S-52.

-Where S-101 changed S-57 modelling, the replacement features have been assigned to the same viewing group as before.
+Where S-101 has changed S-57 modelling, the replacement features have been assigned to the same viewing group as before.

 Features that are wholly new in S-101 compared to S-57 are assigned to new viewing groups.